phillipleblanc/enforcer/README.md

 # enforcer

-An Github Actions bot that enforces repo rules are followed
+A Github Actions bot that enforces repo rules are followed